Creep (deformation): Solute drag creep

-where k is Boltzmann's constant, and r1 and r2 are the internal and external cut-off radii of dislocation stress field. c0 and Dsol are the atomic concentration of the solute and solute diffusivity respectively.
+where k is the Boltzmann constant, and r1 and r2 are the internal and external cut-off radii of dislocation stress field. c0 and Dsol are the atomic concentration of the solute and solute diffusivity respectively.
 Dsol also has a temperature dependence that makes a determining contribution to Qg.

 If the cloud of solutes does not form or the dislocations are able to break away from their clouds, glide occurs in a jerky manner where fixed obstacles, formed by dislocations in combination with solutes, are overcome after a certain waiting time with support by thermal activation.
 The exponent m is greater than 1 in this case.
 The equations show that the hardening effect of solutes is strong if the factor B in the power-law equation is low so that the dislocations move slowly and the diffusivity Dsol is low.
 Also, solute atoms with both high concentration in the matrix and strong interaction with dislocations are strong gardeners.
 Since misfit strain of solute atoms is one of the ways they interact with dislocations, it follows that solute atoms with large atomic misfit are strong gardeners.
 A low diffusivity Dsol is an additional condition for strong hardening.

 Solute drag creep sometimes shows a special phenomenon, over a limited strain rate, which is called the Portevin–Le Chatelier effect.
 When the applied stress becomes sufficiently large, the dislocations will break away from the solute atoms since dislocation velocity increases with the stress.
 After breakaway, the stress decreases and the dislocation velocity also decreases, which allows the solute atoms to approach and reach the previously departed dislocations again, leading to a stress increase.
 The process repeats itself when the next local stress maximum is obtained.
 So repetitive local stress maxima and minima could be detected during solute drag creep.